DaisyMaggie/StrayBirds/_posts/2015-04-19-Text-Retrieval-and-Search-Engines4.md

 * Map funtion:

   Input: key denotes the document id; value denotes the words in the document

   Output: a word in the document as key; count of the word in the document plus document id as value

+* Reduce function

+  Input: a word as key; list of valus (D, count) D denotes the the if of the document which contain the word and count denotes the frequency of the word in the document

+  reduce just concat the key/value pairs by key

 #### What is anchor text?
 Why is it useful for improving search accuracy?
 #### What is a hub page?
 What is an authority page?